maxnilz/grpc-istio-demo/README.md

 12. make run-auth-server
 13. make run-idp-example-app

-*Note: Since I'm using minikube, there is an IP address is hardcode `192.168.39.224` & port `31380` as well* *Note: There is a domain `xianchao.me` is point to your local machine with the network-interface IP address*
+- *Note: Since I'm using minikube, there is an IP address is hardcode `192.168.39.224` & port `31380` as well*
+- *Note: There is a domain `xianchao.me` point to your my machine with the network-interface IP address*

 ## Play & verify
 1. Set Http header `Authorization Bearer IDToken` before send any request